jjcr1spy/crisp/README.md

 ### 2. IR Lowering (Syntax-directed Translation)

-We want to convert our HIR (AST) to SSA LLVM LIR.
+We want to convert our HIR (AST) to LLVM LIR.

 We have nested language constructs e.g. while nested within an if statement.
 We need an algorithmic way to translate.